 9. Winco 8″ Heavy Duty Chinese Cleaver with Wooden Handle:

 You needn’t worry about getting a good kitchen tool to cut thick chunks of meat.
 With the Winco 8” cleaver, this is as easy as pie.
 The blade length is 8.3” and the notches in the handle ensure you’re your hand doesn’t slip while working.
 This knife is designed to have a sharp and wide blade so that it slices and chops quickly and efficiently.
 You can also use it to transfer food to a bowl or pot.
-For the best in control and balance, the Winco 8” cleaver has a wooden handle that offers a comfortable grip, making user experience pleasurable.
-Its German stainless steel body makes it easy to clean, resistant to rusting and tough use.
+For the best in control and balance, the Winco 8” cleaver has a wooden handle that offers a comfortable grip, making the user experience pleasurable.
+Its German stainless steel body makes it easy to clean, resistant to rust, and tough use.
 It is dishwasher safe.
 It is excellent for deboning meat and veggies.

 - It’s a wonderful cleaver for the price.